 Action Item Responsible Begin Date [Public Relations effort] Put in place an electronic newsletter to improve communication with existing members.
 Newsletter should provide accurate and current information on available services, support issues and policies that impact members.
 This newsletter should include information on new members and be sent to administrators as well as technical staff.
 E-mail should be sent to invite people to go to the website to read the newsletter.
-Staff September January May

-Set up an internet news blog that invites current members Staff and prospective members to provide comments. www.nebraska.gov/education Ad hoc Spring [Electronic Communication - dynamic in nature, always something new to add/ old to remove; anytime/anywhere] Monitor and make recommendations to the ongoing usefulness and reliability of the website for public access to educational resources in Nebraska. a) reach out to schools to update site as needed b) committee?
-Fall
+Staff With support from Marketing Group and Network Nebraska Advisory Group September January May Set up an internet news blog that invites current members and prospective members to provide comments.
+Network Nebraska Advisory Group On-going www.nebraska.gov/education [Electronic Communication - dynamic in nature, always something new to add/ old to remove; anytime/anywhere] Monitor and make recommendations to the ongoing usefulness and reliability of the website for public access to educational resources in Nebraska. a) reach out to schools to update site as needed Ad hoc committee?
+Spring Fall